 Check your settings

-Make sure that your network settings look correct.
+Sometimes, your network settings can be at fault, so make sure your network settings look correct.
 You’ll want to make sure you’re connecting to the right carrier and that voice and data are switched on.
 You may want to change your network preferences and test to see if it makes a difference.